Soft Autumn: The Ultimate Guide

 You also want to pay attention to how much of an impact a “wrong” color has within the print.
 You can see an example below.

-The first print is a low contrast print with all colors from the Soft Autumn Palette.
+The first print is a low-contrast print with all colors from the Soft Autumn Palette.
 The second print has that same Soft Autumn flower but has a deep and rich cool green within the leaves creating a high contrast print that is too contrasted for the Soft Autumn.
 However, in a pinch, a Soft Autumn might be able to make it work since the leaves are not the largest design element.
 Whereas in the third image, that same green is a background color, this print would drown out a Soft Autumn.

 Contrast and the overall aesthetic weight of a print are important, as well.
 If we look at the two prints above, while they are both within the SA palette, the second print has a very dark quality to it overall.
 This will most likely overwhelm the Soft Autumns delicateness.